Green-Software-Foundation/scer/SPEC.md

 Any computation of a SCI score for the SCER label SHALL adhere to all requirements of the SCI specification.

-> Note: SCI is a Software Carbon Efficiency Specification which is computed a "Carbon per Functional Unit" of a software product.
+> Note: SCI is a Software Carbon Efficiency Specification computed as a "Carbon per Functional Unit" of a software product.
 For example, Carbon per Prompt for a Large Language Model.

 ## Presentation Guidelines